maroo1746/noverdose/README.md

 mysql -u root -p
 ```

-our mysql passwd is : snewi832#
+our mysql passwd is written in the env.txt.encrypted file

 ```
 USE med_db;